-Over the past year, the average daily crypto trading volume more than doubled.
-And this increase means that more people will have to report capital gains and losses on their trades when they file 2021 taxes (in 2022).
+Over the past few years, cryptocurrency trading went from an unheard of concept to a common investing and trading practice.
+This increase means more people will have to report capital gains and losses on their trades when they file 2022 taxes (in 2023).

-If you’re a crypto trader, you'll probably need to buy crypto tax software and a traditional tax filing tool.
-Plus, if you've done anything with NFTs, you'll likely need to manually do some work along with tax software.
+You'll probably need to buy crypto tax software and a traditional tax filing tool if you're a crypto trader.
+Plus, if you've done anything with NFTs, you'll likely need to do some work along with tax software manually.
 We explain why you need both and how to choose the best for you.

 Do You Need Separate Software To File Crypto Taxes?

 At this time, TurboTax Premier is the only major tax software that will calculate your tax liability on crypto.
 However, it can only do so for transactions that occurred on a few of the major exchanges.
-If you don’t trade on these exchanges, you must manually calculate the fair market value of your transactions.
+If you don’t trade on these exchanges (or you self custody or use DeFi), you must manually calculate the fair market value of your transactions.

 Software designed specifically for crypto trading fills in these gaps.
 Crypto-specific accounting software has been available since 2017, but its importance has exploded in the last few years.
-Today, there are more than half a dozen reputable companies that can accurately calculate the taxes due based on your trade history.
+Today, more than half a dozen reputable companies can accurately calculate the taxes due based on your trade history.

 What Reports Do I Need To File My Crypto Taxes?

 However, the companies reviewed below also create reports needed to complete other filing reports from non-trading transactions.
-These are a few of the other tax return sections that may apply to crypto investors.
+These are a few other tax return sections that may apply to crypto investors.

-- Schedule 1: Gifts (including airdrops) or income from forks or hobby income will need to be reported as other income on line 8 of Schedule 1.
+Schedule 1: Investors who received gifts (including airdrops) or income from forks or hobby income will need to report it as other income on line 8 of Schedule 1.
 All software packages included in this review allow users to manually enter these transactions into the software.
 The information from this needs to be transferred to Schedule 1 manually.

-- Schedule C: Investors who mine cryptocurrency may be eligible to take deductions from their taxes.
-All mining activity should be reported on Schedule C. If you happen to receive a 1099-MISC associated with this activity, your income can be reported using that.
+Schedule C: Investors who mine cryptocurrency may be eligible to take deductions from their taxes.
+They should report all mining activity on Schedule C. If you receive a 1099-MISC associated with this activity, you can report your income using that.
 However, most miners will need to use a tool to translate their mining activity into US Dollars.

-Unfortunately, each software has different requirements associated with entering and reporting this information.
+Unfortunately, each software has different requirements for entering and reporting this information.
 Despite the differences, each software recommended supports these lesser-used options in some way.

 Best Crypto And NFT Tax Software